abdolence/firestore-rs/README.md

     })
     .await?;

-// Wait some events like Ctrl-C, signals and then shutdown listener.shutdown().await?;
+// Wait some events like Ctrl-C, signals
+// <your-implementation-for-wait>

+// and then shutdown
+listener.shutdown().await?;

 ```